 This post is also available in: Japanese

-Descriptions of the difficulties faced by the UK multinational bank HSBC earlier this year reminded me strongly of the challenges faced by Japanese companies which are trying to globalise through acquisition.
-2015 should be the year in which HSBC celebrates 150 years since being founded in Hong Kong by British and Anglo-Indian merchants as a trade finance bank.
-Unfortunately this has been marred by a tax evasion scandal at its Swiss private banking arm.
+Descriptions of the difficulties faced by the UK multinational bank HSBC in 2015 reminded me strongly of the challenges faced by Japanese companies which are trying to globalise through acquisition.
+2015 should have been the year in which HSBC celebrated 150 years since being founded in Hong Kong by British and Anglo-Indian merchants as a trade finance bank.
+Unfortunately this was marred by a tax evasion scandal at its Swiss private banking arm.

 HSBC acquired a Swiss private bank in 1999, a few years after it acquired Midland Bank, one of the UK’s “Big Four” retail banks.
 Then in 2003 it acquired Household Finance, a US consumer finance operation.
 Up until this diversification of the business, HSBC managed its network of operations through a tight knit group of expatriates (all male until 1989) who were generalists, who had been trained like army officers in a Hong Kong “mess” (similar to a Japanese company dormitories), and were therefore trusted enough to be sent around the world to be the “man on the spot”.